Fiat Panda: Design

 One of the more noted design features was a highly flexible interior including a seven-position adjustable rear seat that could, via a series of adjustable lateral tubes, fold flat into a provisional bed, fold into a V shape to support awkward loads, or easily and quickly be removed altogether to increase the overall load space.
 Foregoing sprung upholstery, simple padded fabric seat covers, and fabric door trim could be removed and washed.
-Likewise, the dashboard used a padded, washable fabric supported by a simple tube, creating a long, flexible storage pocket — accompanied by rigid plastic door storage pockets.
+Likewise, the dashboard used a padded, washable fabric supported by a simple tube, creating a long, flexible storage pocket, accompanied by rigid plastic door storage pockets.
 A simple ashtray could slide along the support tube or be detached completely.

-Cargo volume could accommodate 280 litres within the trunk area or could expand to 1000 litres with the rear seat removed — in either case unencumbered by the spare wheel, which was stored in the engine compartment.
+Cargo volume could accommodate 280 litres within the trunk area or could expand to 1000 litres with the rear seat removed – in either case unencumbered by the spare wheel, which was stored in the engine compartment.
 Exposed painted sheet metal comprised much of the interior's exposed surfaces.
 The interior rear-view mirror had no day/night adjustment, and fresh air ventilation was oriented solely for demisting the windshield.
 The instrument cluster did contain an upper heating vent.
 Without fresh air venting to the interior via dash outlets, side windows featured vent windows and optional pop-out rear windows.

 Luigi Maglione, Fiat's marketing strategist, was perplexed when first seeing the interior design, suggesting the interior mock-up was missing.
 Fiat's new CEO, Nicola Tufarelli clarified that the rustic interiors were in fact the final design, ready for launch.

 With an overall aerodynamic coefficient lower than the Fiat 127's, in spite of the blocky shape, the first Pandas featured a recess in the adjacent bodywork rather than door handles.
-It has completely flat glass in all windows — weighing less and making them inexpensive to manufacture, as well as easy to replace and interchangeable left to right.
+It has completely flat glass in all windows, which reduced weight and made them inexpensive to manufacture, as well as easy to replace and interchangeable left to right.
 Fiat, in fact, had difficulty finding a manufacturer for the highly simplified glass.
 The engine bay was designed to accept either a transverse or longitudinal engine configuration: in practice, the simple sheet metal, body-colored, asymmetrical grille was positioned either with its intake on the left for the air-cooled Panda 30 and, turned "upside-down", on the right for the water-cooled Panda 45.

-The bodyside panels were continuously welded to the roof panel and covered with a full-length black moulding — eliminating an expensive sheet metal fold, self-forming a rain gutter, and improving aerodynamics.
+The bodyside panels were continuously welded to the roof panel and covered with a full-length black moulding – eliminating an expensive sheet metal fold, self-forming a rain gutter, and improving aerodynamics.
 Owing to the car's flat sides, the lower section of the doors were corrugated to give them additional strength and to resist "drumming".
 Much like earlier French counterparts, the Panda could be specified with a two-piece roll forward canvas roof.
 A scratch-resistant paint on the lowest portion of the side panels complemented resin, dent-resistant bumpers.
 In 2019, an example of the Panda 30 belonging to the FCA Heritage collection was exhibited at the Triennale di Milano.